penglezos/weatherlink-api/README.md

 ## Description

-WeatherLink API Tester is a script based on Javascript designed to facilitate interaction and testing with the WeatherLink API, which is typically used to access weather data from Davis Instruments' WeatherLink system.
+WeatherLink API Tester is a Python script designed to facilitate interaction and testing with the WeatherLink API, which is typically used to access weather data from Davis Instruments' WeatherLink system.
 This script's purpose is to streamline the process of sending API requests, receiving responses, and validating the retrieved data.

 ## Requirements

 * Davis instruments weather station hardware
 * API Key v2 from https://www.weatherlink.com/account
+* Python package installed

 ## Installation instructions